---

 kill_signal = "SIGTERM"

-The time to wait, in seconds, before stopping a Machine after sending the SIGINT signal or the signal set by kill_signal.
-Set kill_timeout to a value that gives your app enough time to exit gracefully.
-The default setting is 5 seconds.
-The maximum kill_timeout is 300 seconds (five minutes).
+This sets how long Fly.io waits (in seconds) after sending the `kill_signal` before moving on to a forced shutdown.
+Set `kill_timeout` to a value that gives your app enough time to exit gracefully.
+The default is 5 seconds.
+You can set it up to a maximum of 300 seconds (5 minutes).

 For example, to set the timeout to two minutes: